 Gently remove the yarn from your fingers, and tie a thread of yarn tightly (try not to break it!) around the centre of the ‘roll’ of yarn you’ve just created.

 Snip the loops of yarn at either end, shake out and there you have it!
 Your pom pom may need some shaping – mine are always a little wonky!

 Make sure you leave a long tail from the tie so you can hang them on your tree.

-You’ll need to balance them so that your pom pom tree doesn’t end up lopsided, but that is the only rule!
+This is where you can get really creative.
+You’ll need to balance the poms so that your tree doesn’t end up lopsided, but that is the only rule!

 You could even use this as an advent tree, hanging one pom pom a day!

 Once you’ve finished the game of jenga and got them where you want them, tie the tail tight and snip off the ends.

 This is what my tree looks like but I’ve decided I’m going to keep going until there is no room left… I do love pom-poms.

 I hope you enjoy this project, and as always, don’t forget to tag me in your finished makes!
 Nothing makes me happier than seeing my designs brought to life by others.
 I love the colour choices and personal touches you add to the patterns!

 On Instagram, you can use the hashtag #HookMeHappy or just tag @doradexplored.
 You can tweet me your pictures, or add your them to my Facebook page.
 And if socials aren’t your thing, feel free to email me your efforts.
 It really does make my day!
 I’m also a huge fan of Pinterest so if you like my patterns I’d love it if you pin them, or visit my Pinterest page which showcases some wonderful inspirational crochet patterns – the talent out there blows my mind!